PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

     Now that the skillet has been pushed to GitHub, the skillet can be imported or loaded into one of the skillet player tools, such as PanHandler or SLI, for testing.
 This Tutorial will show how to test and debug using PanHandler.
+    Make sure to `update to the latest release <https://panhandler.readthedocs.io/en/master/running.html#quick-start>`_, as playlists are a new feature.

     Testing playlists involves three main components:

         1. User-facing variables